-Severance pay expenses for the years ended December 31, 2012, 2013 and 2014 were \$569, \$620 and \$1,015, respectively.
+Severance pay expenses for the years ended December 31, 2013, 2014 and 2015 were \$620, \$1,015 and \$1,354 respectively.

-t.
+w.
 Fair value of financial instruments:

-The financial instruments of the Company consist mainly of cash and cash equivalents, short term deposits, trade receivables, trade and other accounts payable and accrued expenses.
-Due to the short-term nature of such financial instruments, their fair value approximates their carrying value.
+The carrying amount of cash, cash equivalents, short term bank deposits, trade receivables, other accounts receivable, trade payables and other accounts payable approximates fair value due to the short-term maturities of these instruments.
+Marketable securities and derivative instruments are carried at fair value.